LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 Buttons are arranged in a linear way.
 They are marked as right and left through a duct tape.
 They send, respectively, ``1`` ``2`` ``3`` ``4`` and ``6`` ``7`` ``8`` ``9`` keys to Stim-PC.

-You can check the responses by focusing on NNL Box during the experiments.
+You can check the responses by focusing on the Button Box during the experiments.
 Specific green leds light up when a button is pressed.

 Visual Presentation
 ---------
-For the visual stimuli presentation MRI Lab provides a compatible Nordic NeuroLab LCD monitor positioned at the back of the magnet bore.
+For the visual stimuli presentation, MRI Lab provides a compatible NNL LCD monitor positioned at the back of the magnet bore.

 Basic monitor specs include:
  * 40" (878 mm horizontal x 485 mm vertical);